ginforu/ginforu.github.io/content/authors/admin/_index.md

     summary: ''
 ---

-I am currently Director of Cloud Infrastructure at GenCoin where I am leading teams on edge computing, deep sea data center architecture, and hivemind optimization.
+I am currently a senior student majoring in Software Engineering at Northeastern University.
+I am passionate about utilizing coding skills to tackle challenges and contribute to the well-being of human life.